xbeat/Machine-Learning/README.md

 Introduction to Principal Geodesic Analysis (PGA)

 Principal Geodesic Analysis is an extension of Principal Component Analysis (PCA) for data lying on a curved manifold.
 It aims to find the principal directions of variation in the data while respecting the geometry of the manifold.

+## Designing Flexible Software for Dynamic Environments

+Building Flexible Software

+Flexible software is crucial in today's dynamic environments.
+It adapts to changing requirements and user needs, ensuring longevity and relevance.
+This presentation explores various techniques and principles for creating flexible software using Python.

 ## Explaining L2 Regularization in Machine Learning with Python